PiotrBerebecki/github-your-repositories/README.md

-# GitHub - Your Repositories Widget in React
+# GitHub 'Your Repositories' Widget in React

+A clone of GitHub's 'Your Repositories' Widget built with React.

 <!-- Live version: https://github-your-repositories.herokuapp.com -->